defenseunicorns/leapfrogai/docs/adr/0002-llm-backend.md

 ### Assumptions

-* GPU-only is preferred for MVP
+* GPU-only is an acceptable tradeoff for MVP
 * Flash Attention / other batching and concurrency features are required
 * Must run LLM architectures commonly in use in the community